 US 20 near Ashton Idaho.

-Unconsolidated accesses along the corridor increase the risk of accidents due to increased turning movements and differences in traffic speeds.
+There are 74 county road and private accesses within just this stretch of US-20, which runs at 65 mph.
+This unconsolidated access increases the risk of crashes due to increased turning movements and differences in traffic speeds.
 Between 2013 and 2017, more than 30 percent of crashes were same direction sideswipe, rear end, or angle related.
-As traffic volumes continue to increase, the risk of potential conflict points will also increase.
+As traffic volumes continue to increase, the risk of potential conflict points does too.
+This environmental assessment is investigating the addition of two full interchanges that would replace at-grade access points for safer mobility.

 Highway Capacity and Mobility

-The amount of traffic traveling the US-20 corridor from Chester to Ashton has grown significantly.
+The amount of traffic traveling the US-20 corridor from Chester to Ashton has grown significantly over time, now averaging approximately 10,000 vehicles per day.
+Seasonal influx of tourist traffic is substantial on this roadway as well.
 The current configuration does not provide for sufficient traffic flow or passing opportunities to accommodate current and future traffic volumes.
+Adding capacity to the roadway will naturally increase safety and mobility.

 Graphic depicting 12 foot lane width and 10 foot should widths.